 Although the Lincompex circuit shows practically no improvement in commercial time over the normal circuit between 0600 to 1800 GMT, it provides a circuit which is quiet, for a greater percentage of the available time.
-During the less stable periods 0000 to 0600 GMT and 1800 to 2400 GMT, the Lincompex circuit is superior in providing a circuit which is not only quiet for a greater percentage of the available time.
+During the less stable periods 0000 to 0600 GMT and 1800 to 2400 GMT, the Lincompex circuit is superior in providing a circuit which is not only quiet for a greater percentage of the available time, but also commercial for a greater percentage of the available time.